CarltonTB/Stereo_Analysis/README.md

 The images used are in the "sample_images" folder.

-HTML results pages can be found in the "results" folder with the following names:
+HTML results pages that can be found in the "results" folder.
+They display the results nicely when open in a browser:
 result1.html
 result2.html
 result3.html